Try a Free Live AI Golf Lesson TRY FREE

 You'll see what causes this.
 As he continues to take the club back, he's got it right in line with his hands.
 The next frame is going to go right through his forearm so this is perfect here, a really, really good spot.
 You can see his head starting to move down past that line where he started at address, so he's actually getting a little bit closer to the ball.
 This will help him get even a little bit more on top of the ball as he comes through.

-At the top of his golf swing, you can see a pretty classic one plane swing here, as far as the left arm and the shoulders being on the same plane, the shaft being laid off, pointing off in this direction here.
+At the top of his golf swing, you can see a pretty classic one plane swing here, as far as the lead arm and the shoulders being on the same plane, the shaft being laid off, pointing off in this direction here.
 If you can't see that real well, it's pointing well off in left field, rather than pointing at the target or across the line.

-A good position here at the top, then as he rotates you'll notice also that his right leg has really straightened up quite a bit.
+A good position here at the top, then as he rotates you'll notice also that his trail leg has really straightened up quite a bit.
 This fits a lot with what you can see in Aaron Baddeley's golf swing today, who's been playing really well as of late, working with a couple of Mac O'Grady's teachers.

 Anyway, as he comes back down you'll see that what causes that little pull is that he never gets the club back down on plane here.